 Tressler has a mentoring program designed to provide individual guidance to all associates.
 In addition to reporting to a supervising attorney, each new associate is assigned a partner who serves in the role of mentor.
 In order to foster communication and bolster the mentor-mentee relationship, the individual partner serving as the mentor for an associate is not in the associate’s reporting chain for billable work at the firm.
 We have found that the structure of our mentoring program provides significant cross-mentoring for all of our professionals throughout the firm as people of various backgrounds learn more about each other.

 Associate Liaison Committee

 In order to foster a dialogue between the partnership and associates, Tressler created the Associate Liaison Committee.
 The Committee, comprised of five associates elected by their peers, presents questions and issues to the partner assigned to work with the Committee.
 The partner then works with the Committee to resolve the various matters.

 Involvement with Other Groups

-The Firm participates in the Cook County Bar Association’s Minority Students Job Fair annually.
-In addition, we have sponsored a wide-ranging series of different diversity related events or programs in the past.
-By way of example, the Firm has sponsored the Chicago Bar Association’s Breaking Barriers-Building Bridges seminar, programs planned by the Defense Research Institute and the Cook County Bar Association, and a Diversity in the Law Program for college students considering a career in law.
-The Firm is also a member law firm of the Chicago Committee on Minorities in Large Law Firms, the Coalition of Women’s Initiatives in Law, the Institute for Inclusion in the Legal Profession and the Step Up Women’s Network.
+Tressler participates in the Cook County Bar Association’s Minority Students Job Fair annually.
+In addition, we have sponsored a wide-ranging series of different diversity-related events or programs in the past.
+By way of example, we sponsored the Chicago Bar Association’s Breaking Barriers-Building Bridges seminar, programs planned by the Defense Research Institute and the Cook County Bar Association, and the Diversity in the Law Program for college students considering a career in law.
+Tressler is also a member law firm of the Chicago Committee on Minorities in Large Law Firms, the Coalition of Women’s Initiatives in Law, the Institute for Inclusion in the Legal Profession and the Step Up Women’s Network.